stb-tester/stb-tester/README.rst

     protocol that their mobile phone app uses.
 Tested against a Samsung UE32F5370 but will probably work with all recent Samsung Smart TVs.

-  vr:<hostname>[:<port>]
-    A "virtual remote" that communicates with the set-top box over TCP.
-    Requires a virtual remote listener (which we haven't released yet) running on the set-top box.

   none
     Ignores key press commands.